 The alumni network is a meaningful - and sometimes overlooked - aspect of your school selection.
 Attending any program should extend your opportunities for advice, practical experience, and employment options, all potentially gained from your new family of fellow graduates.
 Ask yourself: Are the alumni of this particular school/program in the kinds of positions that I aspire to for my career?

-For more advice on preparing for and applying to top graduate programs in public administration, policy, and international affairs, download Making A Difference as a Public Affairs and Policy Professional, co-authored by PAIA's Director of Admissions Christine Omolino and a former colleague from Princeton University.
+For more advice on preparing for and applying to top graduate programs in public administration, policy, and international affairs, download Making a Difference as a Public Affairs and Public Policy Professional, co-authored by PAIA's Director of Admissions Christine Omolino and a former colleague from Princeton University.